thehale/github-projects-burndown-chart/README.md

 By submitting a contribution, you are agreeing that the full contents of your contribution will be subject to the license terms governing this repository, and you are affirming that you have the legal right to subject your contribution to these terms.

 ## About
-This project was first created by Joseph Hale (@jhale1805) and Jacob Janes (@jgjanes) to facilitate their coursework in the BS Software Engineering degree program at Arizona State University.
+This project was first created by Joseph Hale (@thehale) and Jacob Janes (@jgjanes) to facilitate their coursework in the BS Software Engineering degree program at Arizona State University.

 We hope it will be especially useful to other students in computing-related fields.